-Questions about UTC's Primary Awareness Programs should be directed to the Title IX Coordinator, the Deputy Title IX Coordinator for Students, or the UTC Center for Women & Gender Equity.
+Questions about UTC's Primary Awareness Programs Questions should be directed to the Title IX Coordinator, a Deputy Title IX Coordinator, or the UTC Women's Center.

 C. Ongoing Prevention and Awareness Campaigns

 UTC implements programming, initiatives, and strategies for students and employees that are sustained over time and focus on increasing understanding of topics relevant to and skills for addressing Prohibited Conduct using a range of strategies with audiences throughout UTC and including information about: